PackagePages/LaravelPackage.com/docs/README.md

 ---
-title: 'Introduction to Laravel Package Development'
+title: 'Introduction'
 description: 'Learn to create Laravel specific PHP packages from scratch, following this open documentation.
 Contributions are welcomed.'
 tags: ['Laravel', 'PHP Package', 'Package Development']
 image: 'https://www.laravelpackage.com/assets/pages/laravelpackage.jpeg'
 date: 2019-09-17
 ---

-# Introduction
+# Introduction to Package Development

 In my experience, learning to develop a package for Laravel can be quite challenging which is why I previously wrote [a blog series about that](https://johnbraun.blog/posts/creating-a-laravel-package-1).